Foxtel

-Foxtel is an Australian pay television company—operating in cable television, direct broadcast satellite television, and IPTV streaming services.
+NXE Australia Pty Ltd, trading as the Foxtel Group, is an Australian pay television company that operates direct broadcast satellite television, and IPTV streaming services.
 It was formed in April 2018, superseding an earlier company from 1995.
-The service was established as a 50/50 joint venture between News Corporation (now the present day News Corp; through News Limited, now News Corp Australia) and Telstra, with News Corp and Telstra holding 65% and 35% ownership shares respectively.
+The service was established as a 50/50 joint venture between News Corp Australia (which held a controlling 65% stake) and Telstra (which held the remaining 35%).

-It shares many features with the Sky service in the UK and Ireland — including the iQ box, the electronic programme guide, a similar remote control, and Red Button Active.
+Since 2025, the company is owned by DAZN.
+It shares many features with the Sky service in the UK and Ireland – including the iQ box, the electronic programme guide, a similar remote control, and Red Button Active.
+Foxtel is a merger between Fox under Lachlan Murdoch who is CEO and Telstra under Ross Lambi who is Chief Infrastructure Officer.

 History

-In 1995, a venture between News Corporation (in particular 20th Century Fox Media) and Telstra took place whereby Telstra would transmit a TV signal through its coaxial network and News Corporation would be the basis for offering channel negotiations and connections.
-Foxtel was formed ("Fox" representing News Corporation's Fox and "Tel" representing Telstra).
-On 23 October 1995, Foxtel commenced a 20 channel service, delivered over the Telstra Hybrid Fibre Coaxial network.
+Foxtel was established via a joint venture between News Corporation and Telstra in October 1995.
+It officially launched on 23 October 1995 with 20 channels, including an exclusive 100 hour commission from Artist Services for its Fox channel.

-In May 1998, Australis Media, the owner of a satellite television service known as Galaxy, was declared insolvent.
-In June 1998, Foxtel was able to significantly boost its customer base by acquiring Galaxy subscribers from the liquidator of Australis Media and immediately commenced supplying programming to Galaxy's subscribers on an interim basis.
+In May 1998, Australis Media, the owner of Galaxy, was declared insolvent.
+Foxtel was consequently able to significantly boost its customer base by acquiring Galaxy subscribers from Australis' liquidator and immediately commenced supplying programming to former Galaxy subscribers on an interim basis.
 In February 1999, Foxtel began offering its own satellite service to new customers.

-Publishing and Broadcasting Limited bought half of News Corporation's shares in October 1998, giving each quarter ownership.
+Kerry Packer purchased a 25% stake in Foxtel for $150 million in October 1998.
+Publishing & Broadcasting Limited also bought half of News Corp's stake in Foxtel, which left Telstra with 50% of the company.

-In 2002, a Content Sharing Agreement between Foxtel and Optus Television was approved by the Australian Competition & Consumer Commission (ACCC).
+In 2002, a content sharing agreement between Foxtel and Optus Television was approved by the Australian Competition & Consumer Commission (ACCC).